 Hopefully, you will have only a few blowbacks!
 Handling a blowback when you encounter one, can be done with a straightforward approach:

-- When approached, if asked about the campaign calmly share with the DT supporter your reasons for approving of the campaign.
+- When approached, if asked about the Vis Dis campaign calmly share with the DT supporter your reasons for supporting the campaign.
 If a cordial discussion occurs, continue it as long as you wish.
 Then to end it, say something like, “I appreciate hearing your point of view, but I feel strongly about supporting the DT Visual Disobedience Campaign.
 I hope you now can understand why.
 Good-bye.”

 - If a DT supporter becomes angry and begins a blowback rant, it’s important you remain calm (mindful).
 For many of us Visual Disobedience supporters, this is easier done if we hardly listen to the heated words.
 As soon as you sense anger or hear one of the DT supporter’s typical phrases (“stop being a —”, “Hillary Clinton”, “Mueller”, etc.), start to count in your mind to 15.
 Watching the supporter’s forehead can be helpful, as you count.

 - When you reach 15, interrupt.
 Acknowledge that you see the DT supporter is angry.
 Say you no longer think it is productive to discuss the reasons for your ‘Vis Dis’ Campaign support.
 Excuse yourself then walk away if the conversation is with a stranger, or change the conversation subject (to the weather, weekend plans, etc.) if the conversation is with a friend or family member.